 - Loan terms: 12 to 36 months

-The CBS Easi-Funds Personal Loan interest rates vary depending on your loan term.
-Use this cash loan, whose amount can range up to ₱1 million, to fund any emergency expenses, home renovations, debt consolidation, and more.
+Depending on your loan term, the CBS Easi-Funds Personal Loan interest rates vary.
+Use this cash loan, which can range up to ₱1 million, to fund home renovations and other big expenses.

 |